bwebs/simple-looker-extension-elevate-25/docs/docs/module-2/2-tabs-and-dashboard-switching.md

 ## 🎯 Goal

-In this step, you’ll create a dynamic sidebar that displays user-configured dashboards as clickable tabs.
-You’ll load dashboards on demand using `loadDashboard()`, apply active filter values, and highlight the currently selected dashboard.
+In this step, you'll create a dynamic sidebar that displays user-configured dashboards as clickable tabs.
+You'll load dashboards on demand using `loadDashboard()`, apply active filter values, and highlight the currently selected dashboard.

 ## 🛠️ Instructions

-1. Open up the [Sidebar.tsx](../../src/Sidebar.tsx) file.
+1. Open up the [Sidebar.tsx](../../../src/Sidebar.tsx) file.

 2. Load in the extension context to this component with the following code:
     ```tsx